Nissan YD engine: YD25DDTi (VP44 Pump)

 In the D22 Navara/Kingcab/Frontier the engine is essentially the same other than modifications to accessories, mounts and plumbing to accommodate the longitudinal engine layout.
 The turbo is a wastegated IHI RHF4 which is also intercooled.
 The stronger gearbox allows it to produce more torque than the Presage/Bassara version.

+Nissan also produced a version tuned for less power, better economy, and cleaner emissions.
+Intended specifically for commercial vehicles it was introduced in 2012 for the NV350 Caravan and replaced the earlier, 3-litre ZD30DDTi engine.
+Still using a revised variable geometry turbocharger, it also features an EGR cooler to lower NOX, with a bypass valve to avoid increasing hydrocarbon emissions before the engine reaches operating temperature, and a cylinder head optimized per Nissan's MK (Modulated Kinetics) combustion method.